MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 ### Website request flow

 1. A request for the web user interface is sent to a global load balancer.
 For this reference architecture, the global load balancer is Azure Front Door.
-Front Door was chosen because of its rich feature set listed in the components section above.

 2. The WAF Rules are evaluated.
 WAF rules positively affect the reliability of the system by protecting against a variety of attacks such as cross-site scripting (XSS) and SQL injection.
 Azure Front Door will return an error to the requester if a WAF rule is violated and processing stops.
 If there are no WAF rules violated, Azure Front Door continues processing.